 What is wind energy?
 How do wind turbines work?

-In short, wind energy is using the wind to generate energy.
-Today, wind energy is primarily used for electricity generation.
-The wind spins large wind turbines, which look like the modern-day windmill.
-These wind turbines, in turn, rotate a generator which creates electricity which is either used for community or residential use, or sent to the electricity grid, homes, businesses, and/or communities.
+In short, wind power is the concept of using the wind to generate energy.
+Today, that primarily means electricity generation.
+While the wind is blowing, it spins large wind turbines, which look like massive, modern-day windmills.
+These wind turbines, in turn, rotate an electricity generator which is then used to power the electricity grid, homes, businesses, and/or communities.

 Different types of wind turbines

 Wind turbines are used to generate electricity using the wind.
-There are two main types of wind turbines which can be scaled to three different sizes, depending on where they are located, and how they will be used.
+There are two main types of wind turbines, which can vary in size depending on where they are located and how they will be used.

-- Horizontal-axis turbines, which are what we traditionally see in large wind farms.
-They usually have three blades, and the top of the turbine rotates to consistently face the wind.
+Horizontal-axis turbines: What we usually picture what we imagine on large wind farms.
+Horizontal-axis turbines usually have three blades, and the top of the turbine rotates to ensure it’s consistently facing the wind.

-- Vertical-axis turbines, which can spin from every direction, and don’t need to rotate or pivot to face the direction of the wind in order to generate energy.
+Vertical-axis turbines: Vertical-axis turbines can spin in every direction the wind is blowing, and don’t need to rotate or pivot their blades to face the direction of the wind in order to generate energy.

-- Off-shore wind turbines are the largest of the wind turbines.
-These massive machines are placed in large bodies of water such as the ocean or large lakes, and are able to capture powerful ocean wind the generate huge amounts of electricity.
+Off-shore wind turbines: The largest type of wind turbines, which are placed in large bodies of water such as oceans or lakes, and are able to capture the powerful ocean wind to generate huge amounts of energy.